 1- No, It’s not about how many fans or followers you have

-Having lots of fan or followers is a good thing, but this should not be your sole goal, People often fall into the trap of chasing follower numbers which is like trying to book more empty seats (more fans), forgetting that you need audience to fill up those seats (engagement) by liking, sharing, retweeting, commenting…etc
+Having lots of fan or followers is a good thing, but this should not be your sole goal; people often fall into the trap of chasing follower numbers, which is like trying to book more empty seats (more fans), forgetting that you need an audience to fill up those seats (engagement) by liking, sharing, retweeting, commenting…etc

 2- No, You don’t have to be on every platform

-Choose the platforms which are more likely to have your target audience and which better serves your industry and content, you do not need to be on every single social media platform and jump into every new platform.
+Choose the platforms that are more likely to have your target audience, which better serves your industry and content, and you do not need to be on every single social media platform and jump into every new platform.
 Find focus on providing value on the networks where your customers and prospects are most active.
 Better to not be somewhere than to have a presence there and ignore it.

 3- No, It’s not free

 Even if you only use free channels to engage and don’t want to promote your posts, social media requires a time commitment, and like everything in life, the more time you put into it, the better it will be.
-If you want to stay ahead of your competition you will need management tools, and the good ones are not free, you need tools to listen and track conversations, you need tools to schedule your content, you need proper hardware to maintain solid moderation…etc
+If you want to stay ahead of your competition, you will need management tools.
+The good ones are not free; you need tools to listen and track conversations, you need tools to schedule your content, need proper hardware to maintain solid moderation…etc.

 4- No, your neighbor’s kid can’t do it for you

 Maybe he can build a wicked house in Minecraft, but does he know your business?
 Your customers?
 Does he have anything of value to add to a conversation about your industry?
 Would you ask him to lead a call with your biggest client?
-It is true that Social Media is easy, yet it needs experience to be able to handle different and dynamic public situations
+Social Media is indeed easy, yet it needs the experience to handle different and dynamic public situations.

 6- No, you will not please everyone